oschmid/website/content/posts/no-my-cellphone-wont-blow-up-your-gas-station.md

-title = "No, My Cellphone Won't Blow Up Your Gas Station" date = "2018-11-10T14:25:25-08:00" image = "" tags = ["mythbuster","safety"]
+title = "No, My Cellphone Won't Blow Up Your Gas Station" date = "2018-11-10T14:25:25-08:00" image = "" summary = "I had the strangest encounter this morning.
+My fiancée and I were driving into work together at the ungodly hour of 5am when we stopped at a gas station to fill up the tank." tags = ["mythbuster","safety"]
 +++
 I had the strangest encounter this morning.
 My fiancée and I were driving into work together at the ungodly hour of 5am when we stopped at a gas station to fill up the tank.
 As I started filling up, I pulled out my phone to browse the internet.